(You Are Now an Infant in Christ)

 YOU ARE AN INFANT IN CHRIST

 I must give you this strong warning, however, so that you are not unaware of what the Bible says: as a new believer, you are just an infant in Christ, a baby Christian if you will, immature in faith, and you must press on to maturity.
 Be not deceived – being born again is a necessary but not sufficient condition to receive the gift of eternal life!
 Scripture is very clear that Christ doesn’t expect you to remain an infant in Christ forever.
 He expects you to press on to maturity, by “growing in grace and knowledge of the Lord.”
 If you don’t, Scripture is clear you are at great risk of falling away, backsliding, apostatizing, or quitting the faith – i.e., turning back from following Him to your old sinful ways and the ways of this world, and death.
-Scripture admonishes (warns) us repeatedly that we are to “work out our salvation” and to “make our calling and election certain.”
+Scripture admonishes (warns) us repeatedly that we are to “work out our salvation with fear and trembling” and to “make our calling and election certain,” to make sure that we do not come up short of eternal life:

 Being born again is only your first step (but by far the most important step) on the path towards final salvation and eternal life with God and His Christ in heaven – it is at final salvation when you receive your crown of life.
 Christianity is a way of life unto death; it is not simply a one-time event or prayer that happens in an instant (i.e., the “sinner’s prayer”) and it’s all done with and over with for the rest of your life, regardless of what you choose to do or not do thereafter.
 The way it is often taught and preached in modern, liberal (and apostate) Christian churches leads many to conclude wrongly that being born again is the only step they ever need to take to gain eternal life, but that is not what the Bible teaches.
 Salvation (present tense verb in the Bible) means all of these: you have been saved, you are being saved and you will be saved (in the future).
 Salvation is an ongoing activity, a process of sanctification, that happens throughout the course of the life of a Christian.

 This is why Scripture tells us to “be diligent to make certain about His calling and choosing you,” and “test yourselves to see if you are in the faith; examine yourselves!” and to “be diligent to be found by Him in peace, spotless and blameless” at Christ’s return (i.e., when you meet Christ – that happens either at our death or His return, whichever comes first).
+How many warnings does one need to take this matter seriously!
+Simply saying a one time “sinner’s prayer” (which is nowhere to be found in Scripture) does not save you to eternal life!
 Scripture is also very clear with abundant warnings that hypocrites and pretend-believers (make believers) will be condemned on Judgment Day.
-I highly recommend reading The Heavenly Footman by John Bunyan, so you can get another esteemed author’s perspective on the importance of being “all the more diligent to make certain about His calling and choosing you.”p>
+I highly recommend reading The Heavenly Footman by John Bunyan, so you can get another esteemed author’s perspective on the importance of being “all the more diligent to make certain about His calling and choosing you.”

 Furthermore, Scripture is abundantly clear that it is not simply enough to profess Christ, you must also live for Him in obedience, which of necessity will mean taking action (bearing fruit).
 Scripture is very clear that your actions (works) serve to prove your faith genuine – both before man and before God.
 Even further to the point, we are admonished to be found busy (not idle), always abounding in the work of the Lord until we die or He returns (whichever comes first).
 Christianity is as much about action as it is about profession of faith.